Internal (U of T) Awards

 The Connaught International Scholarship is a prestigious entrance award intended to attract excellent international doctoral or doctoral-stream students.
 Approximately 20 awards will be award annually, with a value of $35,000 total (including tuition and incidental fees), and the scholarship is renewable on an annual basis and will continue throughout for the standard period of the program's funding comittment (i.e. 4-5 years).
-All international doctoral applicants to the PSL graduate programs will be considered for this award provided that their completed applications are received by January 20.
-Students must be nominated for this award by the department.
+No application is required.
+All international doctoral applicants to the PSL graduate programs will be considered for this award provided that their completed applications are received by January 15.

 OSOTF and Restricted Awards provide financial support for registered graduate students (primarily MSc and PhD) in the Faculty of Medicine.
 These funds contribute towards the annual student stipend.

 Most of the funds for OSOTF and Restricted Awards come from interest income earned from endowments donated by various donors.
 The Ontario Student Opportunity Trust Fund (OSOTF) awards were established in 1996/97 by the Provincial Government.
 The donor provides 1/3 of the funding, matched by 1/3 from the Province and 1/3 from the University.